Each summer we always spent several weeks on the Greek island of Corfu

 bleached out by the sun - this can make it difficult to judge some

 bends.
-"Cats Eyes" do exist in some places, but they have mostly
+"Cats Eyes" do exist in some places as well, but they have mostly

 been lost (because they are stuck to the road with hot tar, and this